WHL / Wheelchair Race

 About the Team

 "We stand for friendship, fusion and future.
-As a team we want to raise awareness for assistive technologies among people with and without disabilities and we want to stimulate the discussion between society and those responsible of technology," says Professor Yutaka Tomita, who has been researching rehabilitation technology for over 20 years.
+As a team, we want to raise awareness for assistive technologies among people with and without disabilities and we want to stimulate the discussion between society and those responsible for technology," says Professor Yutaka Tomita, who has been researching rehabilitation technology for over 20 years.

-At the age of 17 years Hiroschi had an accident, suffered from paraplegia and by now, he has been in a wheelchair for 40 years.
-However, this did either prevent him from having a impressing and successful career, nor did he stop pursuing his passion for sports.
+At the age of 17 years, Hiroshi Nojima had an accident and suffered from paraplegia and by now, he has been in a wheelchair for 40 years.
+However, this did neither prevent him from having an impressive and successful career nor did he stop pursuing his passion for sports.
 At the age of 32, he discovered skiing for himself, was able to join the national team and took part in the Winter Paralympic Games in Nagano in 1998 and in Turin in 2006.
 He is currently involved in sports for people with disabilities, where he specifically encourages and supports young athletes.
 He is also deeply committed to inclusion and team spirit: "Our greatest strength is that we perform as a cohesive squad at the CYBATHLON.
-Together with the team I want to move the participants and spectators"
+Together with the team I want to move the participants and spectators".